Female Hair Loss Treatment

 Hair loss is an issue that can affect anyone.
 While most often associated with men, this condition occurs in millions of women of all ages, ethnicities, and backgrounds.
 Nearly 40 percent of women are thought to experience some type of hair loss in their lives, either temporary or permanent, and it can have a devastating effect on their well-being and quality of life.
-At Leonard Hair Transplant Associates, our extensively trained hair restoration surgeons, Dr. Robert Leonard and Dr. Matthew Lopresti, are committed to helping women treat this distressing problem.
-Our advanced surgical and non-surgical techniques are designed to help you stop progressive hair loss and restore your hair.
+At Leonard Hair Transplant Associates, our extensively trained hair restoration surgeons, Dr. Matthew Lopresti and Dr. Robert Leonard, are committed to helping women treat this distressing problem.
+Our advanced surgical and non-surgical techniques are designed to help you stop progressive hair loss and to restore your hair.

 If you’re experiencing hair loss, we can help.
 Don’t let this common condition prevent you from enjoying your life to the fullest.
 Contact us today to learn more.